jihunni/Bioinformatics/README.md

 - Deep computational analysis details dysregulation of eukaryotic translation initiation complex eIF4F in human cancers | Cell Systems, 2021 | [paper](https://www.sciencedirect.com/science/article/abs/pii/S2405471221002520?via%3Dihub)
 -

-# Cancer evolution
-## terminology
-- molecular time
-- hypodiploid
-- hyperdiploid
-## paper
-- Heterozygous mutations cause genetic instability in a yeast model of cancer evolution
-- A river model to map convergent cancer evolution and guide therapy in RCC
-- A renewed model of pancreatic cancer evolution based on genomic rearrangement patterns
-- Modeling colorectal cancer evolution
-- The clonal evolution of metastatic colorectal cancer
-- Genomic evolution and diverse models of systemic metastases in colorectal cancer
-- Integrated Multiregional Analysis Proposing a New Model of Colorectal Cancer Evolution
-- `review` Clinical implications of intratumor heterogeneity: challenges and opportunities
-- `review` Clonal evolution in cancer | Nature, 2012
-- `review` Clonal Heterogeneity and Tumor Evolution: Past, Present, and the Future | Cell, 2017
-- `reivew` Integrating genetic and non-genetic determinants of cancer evolution by single-cell multi-omics | Nature
-- Temporal dissection of tumorigenesis in primary cancers | Cancer Discovery, 2011 | [paper](https://cancerdiscovery.aacrjournals.org/content/candisc/1/2/137.full.pdf)
-- The Life History of 21 Breast Cancers | Cell, 2012
-- `method` Estimation of rearrangement phylogeny for cancer genomes | Genome Res.
-2012
-- Pan-cancer analysis of whole genomes | Nature, 2020 | [paper](https://www.nature.com/articles/s41586-020-1969-6#Fig5)
-  - On average, cancer genomes contained 4~5 driver mutations when combining coding and non-coding genomic elements.
-However, in around 5% of cases no drivers were identified.
-  - Chromothripsis, in which many clustered structural variants arise in a single catastrophic event, is frequently an early event in tumour evolution.
-- The evolutionary history of 2,658 cancers | Nature, 2020 | [paper](https://www.nature.com/articles/s41586-019-1907-7)

 # OMICS Bioinformatics
 - Model-based assessment of mammalian cell Metabolic functionalities using omics data
 - Characterization of heterogeneous redox responses in hepatocellular carcinoma patients using network analysis